jeffpar/pcjs.v1/_posts/2017-07-03-fantasyland.md

 simulation, while good, is far from perfect, so before I dive into these tests, I want to make sure I have enough time set aside to debug and fix the inevitable problems.

-Anyway, the [Logitech Modula-2/86 Compiler v1.10](/apps/pcx86/1984/modula2/) demo machine has been recreated below, along with the PCjs Debugger.
+Anyway, the [Logitech Modula-2/86 Demo](/apps/pcx86/1984/modula2/) machine has been recreated below, along with the PCjs Debugger.
 One nice thing about this configuration is that COM1 is connected to the Debugger's output window, so you can use the MS-DOS command: